xwang32/MoneyFlows/README.md

 * [Dialogflow](https://dialogflow.com/) - a cloud platform that provides several NLP functions that parse user input and match them to the right response

 ## Demo - chatbot
+Here is a quick demo of the investment advisor (chatbot):

 ![head](/img/head.png)

 ![example msg 1](/img/msg1.png)